Danielededo/HYP-Abruzzo/public/backend/main.md

 or presentation layer.
 How did you ensure that HTML is not rendered server side?

-![Alt text](ADP.PNG?raw=true "Application-Data-Presentation layer") The client makes an http request to the server via API calls, the server requests the data from the database and then sends the files in json format.
+![Alt text](ADP.PNG?raw=true "Application-Data-Presentation layer") The client makes an http request to the server via Fetch API calls, the server retrieves data from the database and then reply with json objects.
 Once the client receives the json it uses javascript functions in order to render it in the page.
+We ensure that html isn't rendered server side because we have used the client-side approach.
 ### API
 #### REST compliance
 Describe here to what extent did you follow REST principles and what are